nfrik/Percolator/README.md

 ![alt text](https://github.com/nfrik/Percolator/blob/main/img/Connectivity.jpg?raw=true)

 The software is available as a binary jar container.
-For convenience we provide a Docker file all necessary dependencies to build Ubuntu VNC server with the Percolator.
+For convenience we provide a Docker file all necessary dependencies to build the Ubuntu VNC server with the Percolator.
 For more details on tuning additional features of the Ubuntu-xfce-vnc image refer to: https://hub.docker.com/r/consol/ubuntu-xfce-vnc/

 This project was supported by NSF grants no. 1748459, 1608847.
 We want to thank Freescale LLC (NC, USA) for providing components for this software.